Kiuwan logo

 Richard Stallman created the GNU General Public License (GPL) in 1989 as part of the Free Software Foundation’s GNU Project.
 It’s one of the most widely used open-source licenses and includes terms to ensure the software remains free and open for all users.

 The GPL has a copyleft provision that dictates that any modified software versions must also be released under the GPL.
-The source code must be made available whenever the software is distributed so that others can study and change it.
+The source code must be available whenever the software is distributed so that others can study and change it.
 The GPL also protects users’ freedom to run, modify, and share the software without restrictions.

 Examples of software licensed under GPL include: